-The World Meteorological Organization (WMO) through its Global Change Observing System (GCOS) defined several Es-20 sential Climate Variables (ECVs) as physical, chemical or biological variable or a group of linked variables that critically contributes to the characterization of Earth's climate.
+The World Meteorological Organization (WMO) through its Global Change Observing System (GCOS) defined several essential climate variables (ECVs) as physical, chemical or biological variables or a group of linked variables that critically contributes to the characterization of Earth's climate.
 The ECVs have been selected with the aim to obtain enough evidence that effectively led us to predict the climate evolution and its possible associated risks.

-Among others, the surface radiation budget and more specifically the surface Earth Radiation Budget (ERB) longwave and surface ERB shortwave have been identified as ECV, due to its key role in the general circulation of the atmosphere and ocean,

-5 the thermal structure of the atmosphere, and being a main factor in the Earth's climate system (König-Langlo et al., 2013).
-The surface ERB comprises the fluxes absorbed by the Earth surface and the upward and downward thermal radiative fluxes emitted by the surface and atmosphere, respectively (Myhre et al., 2013).
+Among others, the surface radiation budget and more specifically the surface Earth radiation budget (ERB) longwave and surface ERB shortwave have been identified as ECVs, due to their key role in the general circulation of the atmosphere and ocean, and the thermal structure of the atmosphere, as well as being a main factor in the Earth's climate system (König-Langlo et al., 2013).
+The surface ERB comprises the fluxes absorbed by the Earth's surface and the up-